 Communication Technology 10 (3 credits)

-This is a 3 credit course where students are introduced to general lab procedures and become involved in digital photography, digital video production, print media, computer graphics and design.
+This is a 3 credit course where students are introduced to general lab procedures and become involved in digital photography, animation, print media, computer graphics and design.

 Community Leadership 10